LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 and this paper: [Algorithms For Confidence Circles and Ellipses, Wayne E. Hoover (1984)][Hoover_84].

 From equation $\ref{eq:ellipse_prob}$ approximately 39.3% of points will lie within the ellipse for $s=1$.
-We can invert this formula to solve for $s$ to solve for any desired confidence interval:
+We can invert this formula to solve for $s$ for any desired confidence interval:

 $$ s = \sqrt{-2\ln(1-p)} \tag{3.2.7}$$